 be allowed to do so.
-Provision by the university for handling budgets except through prescribed procedures designed to redress justified university, may publicize their events and solicit participation in them from the university and outside community.
+Provision by the university for handling budgets them from the university and outside community.
 (See Recognized

 APPENDIX III Information and Resources Concerning Substance Use

 The illegal or abusive use of alcohol and/or other drugs by members of the university community has a detrimental effect on the university's commitment to provide continual excellence in teaching, research, and education.
 Misuse of drugs by students, faculty, and staff members poses hazards both to the individual involved and to the community.
 Students, faculty, and staff share the responsibility for creating attitudes conducive to eliminating the abuse of alcohol and other drugs within the university community.